 If the reason that your running shoes are costing more is because they are cushioned, you may deal with problems particular to cushioned shoes.

-First, cushioned shoes tend to be heavier because there is more material and are therefore slower when it comes to faster or longer races.
+First, cushioned shoes tend to be heavier because there is more material.
+The shoes are therefore slower when it comes to racing – both short, fast races and longer distances.

-In addition, heel striking is not proper running form and is less efficient than a more natural stride where you land under your lips.
-Thus, more cushioned shoes can impact your running form if you’re not aware.
+In addition, heel striking is not proper running form and is less efficient than a more natural stride where you land under your hips.
+Thus, more cushioned shoes can impact your running form if you’re not being conscious of it.

 Downsides of Lighter Running Shoes